OSGeo/OSGeoLive-doc/en/quickstart/atlasstyler_quickstart.rst

 AtlasStyler is an end-user based application, that allows you to create .SLD files for your vectordata.

-0) The OSGeo Live DVD uses the Xubuntu Operating system which has a temporary small problem with Java-based applications: As a solution please right-click on menu-bar (Where 'Applications' and 'Places' is listed) and select 'Customize Panel'.
+0) The OSGeo-Live DVD uses the Xubuntu Operating system which has a temporary small problem with Java-based applications: As a solution please right-click on menu-bar (Where 'Applications' and 'Places' is listed) and select 'Customize Panel'.
 There check the 'Autohide' option.
 The menubar is now hidden unless your mouse reaches the top of the screen.

 1) Go to :menuselection:`Geospatial --> Desktop GIS --> AtlasStyler` to start the application.